pcmaf/ENGC50_01_Architecture/PITCHME.md

 - Power
 	- Power density increases with density of logic and clock speed
 	- Dissipating heat
+- Memory latency
+	- Memory speeds lag processor speeds

+#HSLIDE

+### Problems with Clock Speed and Login Density

 - RC delay
 	- Speed at which electrons flow limited by resistance and capacitance of metal wires connecting them
 	- Delay increases as RC product increases
 	- Wire interconnects thinner, increasing resistance
 	- Wires closer together, increasing capacitance
-- Memory latency
-	- Memory speeds lag processor speeds
 - Solution:
 	- More emphasis on organizational and architectural approaches